canonical/snapd/docs/interfaces.md

 Can access snaps providing the docker interface which gives privileged access to the system.

+* Auto-Connect: no

+### docker-support

-Providing snaps can access resources and syscalls necessary to run Docker application containers.
-Priveleged containers are not supported at this time.
+Can access resources and syscalls necessary to run Docker application containers.
+The ``privileged`` attribute may be used to give the necessary access to run privileged containers.
 Providing snaps specifying this interface currently may only be established with the Docker project.

 * Auto-Connect: no
+* Attributes:
+    * privileged (plug): true|false (defaults to ``false``)

 ### firewall-control